ono-midori/ono-midori.github.io/techs/zguide.md

 An ephemeral value is one that expires automatically unless regularly refreshed.
 If you think of Clone being used for a registration service, then ephemeral values would let you do dynamic values.
 A node joins the network, publishes its address, and refreshes this regularly.
 If the node dies, its address eventually gets removed.

 The usual abstraction for ephemeral values is to attach them to a session, and delete them when the session ends.
 In Clone, sessions would be defined by clients, and would end if the client died.
-A simpler alternative is to attach a time to live (TTL) to ephemeral values, which the server uses to expire values that haven’t been refreshed in time.
+A simpler alternative is to attach a time to live (TTL) to ephemeral values, which the server uses to expire values that haven't been refreshed in time.

 A good design principle that I use whenever possible is to not invent concepts that are not absolutely essential.
 If we have very large numbers of ephemeral values, sessions will offer better performance.
-If we use a handful of ephemeral values, it’s fine to set a TTL on each one.
-If we use masses of ephemeral values, it’s more efficient to attach them to sessions and expire them in bulk.
-This isn’t a problem we face at this stage, and may never face, so sessions go out the window.
+If we use a handful of ephemeral values, it's fine to set a TTL on each one.
+If we use masses of ephemeral values, it's more efficient to attach them to sessions and expire them in bulk.
+This isn't a problem we face at this stage, and may never face, so sessions go out the window.

 Now we will implement ephemeral values.
 First, we need a way to encode the TTL in the key-value message.
 We could add a frame.
 The problem with using ZeroMQ frames for properties is that each time we want to add a new property, we have to change the message structure.
 It breaks compatibility.
-So let’s add a properties frame to the message, and write the code to let us get and put property values.
+So let's add a properties frame to the message, and write the code to let us get and put property values.

 Next, we need a way to say, “delete this value”.
 Up until now, servers and clients have always blindly inserted or updated new values into their hash table.
-We’ll say that if the value is empty, that means “delete this key”.
+We'll say that if the value is empty, that means “delete this key”.

-Here’s a more complete version of the kvmsg class, which implements the properties frame (and adds a UUID frame, which we’ll need later on).
+Here's a more complete version of the kvmsg class, which implements the properties frame (and adds a UUID frame, which we'll need later on).
 It also handles empty values by deleting the key from the hash, if necessary:

 ```c++
 //  kvmsg class - key-value message class for example applications